-In the midst of a global pandemic and a tidal wave of layoffs, job searching has become more competitive than ever.
+In the midst of a global pandemic, many people are reassessing their relationship to work and what they want to do professionally.
 Whether you’re recently unemployed, passively looking for a new job, or contemplating what’s next for your career, now is the time to invest in perfecting your job search strategies so you’re ready for whatever the job market has in store.

 1. Refresh Your Personal Brand